JsonMapper/JsonMapper/README.md

 ```
 The example shown above assumes that `composer` is on your `$PATH`.

-# How do I use JsonMapper
+# How to use JsonMapper
 Given the following class definition
 ```php
 namespace JsonMapper\Tests\Implementation;